iraqooh/student_details_api/README.md

 ### Installation

-1. Clone the repository
+1. Clone the repository and make it the current working directory: `cd student_details_api`.
-2. Run `npm install` to install dependencies
+2. Run `npm install` to install the dependencies.
-3. Create a MySQL database with the specified configuration
+3. Create a MySQL database with the specified configuration in the config/db.config.js file.
 4. Start the server:
-    - Without populating data:
+    - With populating data, run this command when starting the server for the first time.
+This will insert dummy data into the tables:
       ```sh
-      npm start
+      npm run start:populate
       ```
-    - With populating data:
+    - Without populating data:
       ```sh
-      npm run start:populate
+      npm start
       ```
 5. Access the API at `http://localhost:3000/student_detail_api/students`